aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 Using Aspose.Slides, you can convert an entire PowerPoint presentation to HTML this way:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
-1. Use the [Save](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation#save-java.lang.String-int-aspose.slides.ISaveOptions-) method to save the object as an HTML file.
+1. Use the [save](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation#save-java.lang.String-int-aspose.slides.ISaveOptions-) method to save the object as an HTML file.

-This code shows you how to convert a PowerPoint to HTML in Java:
+This code shows you how to convert a PowerPoint to HTML in JavaScript:

 ```javascript
 // Instantiate a Presentation object that represents a presentation file